What is it? How can you prevent it? How can you treat it naturally?

 The best way to go about it is have the mix that I mentioned above in the fridge and take a teaspoon of that and quickly put that in your vagina, before it melts, at bedtime.
 It will then melt in your vagina and do it’s work while you sleep.

 Thyme / Thymus Officinalis (21)

-Thyme is an antibacterial essential oil.
+Thyme essential oil is an antibacterial oil.
 Use it by taking 30 grams of coconut oil, melt it on low heat, add 5 to 10 drops of thyme oil, stir well, let it cool down.
 Apply to your vagina.
 It will melt and spread around on its own.

 It depends on your symptoms which homeopathic remedy you can get prescribed.
 There are quite a few that could be used.
 Such as: Belladonna, Caladium, Calcarea carbonica, Cannabis sativa, Cantharis, Helonias, Hydrastis, Kreosotum, Medorrhinum, Thuja, Sepia, Staphisagria, Pulsatilla, Platina and some others.